thecmdrunner/quick-vm/README.md

 - remove virtio From stealth VM
 - GPU Passthrough options and notes
 - AMD GPUs can use `vendor_id="AuthenticAMD"`
+- Single GPU Passthrough for NVIDIA and AMD

 ## Feature ideas